-The Dreadlock Dog
+8. The Bergamasco: The Dreadlock Dog

 The Bergamasco is another European breed which originally developed in the Italian Alps.
 It is closely related to the German Shepherd, sharing an ancestor in common.
 The two breeds both derived from European herding dogs around the middle of the nineteenth century.

 The Bergamasco does not much resemble a German Shepherd, with its thick shaggy coat, which is its most distinctive feature.
 The coat has three different types of hair which naturally mat together to form felted lozenges or flocks.
 These are thought to have originally kept the dogs warm when working in the snowy mountains and would also have supplied some protection from predators who might attack the sheep they guarded.
-The way the coat mats is different to the way other breeds, such as the Komondor, form dreads or cords, which makes the Bergamasco's hair unique.
+The way the coat mats is different from the way other breeds, such as the Komondor, form dreads or cords, which makes the Bergamasco's hair unique.

 The breed is extremely rare worldwide and few are seen in the UK, though they are recognised by the Kennel Club.
 It is known to be a patient and observant dog, with a balanced nature.
 It can, however, be reserved with strangers.

-Ain't No Leopards Here
+9. The Louisiana Catahoula Leopard Dog: Ain't No Leopards Here

 To give this dog its full title, the Louisiana Catahoula Leopard Dog, is named after the parish of Catahoula and is the state dog of Louisiana.
 Its title refers to its spots and not to it being bred to hunt leopards, in fact, the breed was originally used to hunt wild boar and has the alternative name of the Catahoula Hog Dog.

 No one entirely knows how the dog developed, though there have been lots of theories, including that it derived from Red Wolves—this has been disproved by recent DNA studies.
 Another theory is they developed from Native American dogs, rather like the Carolina Dog, which interbred with Beaucerons the French brought over in the nineteenth century.
-Their name may also derive from the Native American language, though no one is quite sure on that either.
+Their name may also derive from the Native American language, though no one is quite sure about that either.